rileydrellishak/tbbospp/README.md

     * I have the very basic version of the sequence creator done.
 I want to focus next on making helper functions to better align with the single responsibility principle.
     * I made a ton of helper functions to make the run_collatz() function look like a recipe.
 This will help once I start getting some matplotlib into this to show the dotplot of steps (x) vs terms (y)
     * Helpful conversation with [chat](https://chatgpt.com/share/68a4a661-23a4-800b-9c43-f2590ee2215f) for guidance

+  * 08/20
+    * Made a virtual environment to install matplotlib for this project
+    * Starting to make a line plot to show step number (x) vs value of term (y)

 </details>